risingwavelabs/risingwave-docs-legacy/docs/ingest/data-ingestion-dml.md

 - **INSERT**: To add new data to a table.

 - **UPDATE**: To modify existing data in a table.
-Remember that updates are not processed for sources and append-only tables.
+Note that updates are not processed for sources and append-only tables.

 - **DELETE**: To remove data from a table.
 Note that deletes are not processed for sources and append-only tables.